-Daring, tough and fiercely talented, Virat Kohli has emerged as one of the pack-leading faces of Indian cricket's current generation.
-With a firm bottom-hand grip and the ability to smash balls landing on a particular area to any part of the ground at will, Kohli has carved a niche of his own in Indian cricket.
+Daring, tough and fiercely talented, Virat Kohli is arguably one of the finest batsmen that the country has produced.
+He has even drawn comparisons with the great Sachin Tendulkar.
+With a firm bottom-hand grip and the ability to smash balls landing on a particular area to any part of the ground at will and without much risk, Kohli has carved a niche of his own in Indian cricket.
 The king of chases as many of his fans have christened him, Kohli is a deeply hammered nail across all formats.

 Kohli rose to fame when he captained India's victorious World Cup Under-19 side in Malaysia, in 2008.
 He was immediately propelled into the lucrative Twenty20 tournament - the Indian T20 League in 2008 and has since been a part of the Bangalore franchise.
 He also went on to become the captain of the team in 2012 and has continued to remain so since then.
 Devoid of noteworthy performances in the first edition, his domestic form still won him an India ODI cap on the tour to Sri Lanka in the same year.

 The Delhi lad was initially deployed at various positions in the batting line-up, from replacing Virender Sehwag as an opener to accelerating in the middle-order.
 After just 25 ODI innings, he had already amassed 9 fifty-plus scores including two centuries.
 Kohli has always believed in backing his confidence and with the assurance evident in his shot selection and footwork, he was rarely found wanting with his technique even on bowling-friendly surfaces abroad.
 Once Kohli grew in maturity, especially in the ODIs, lean patches made way for eye-ball grabbing consistency.